neo4j-field/dataflow-flex-pyarrow-to-gds/README.md

 ```

 Currently, the JSON file can be provided locally (from a filesystem accessible
-to the Apache Beam workers) or via a Google Cloud Storage uri (e.g. gs://...).
+to the Apache Beam workers) or via a Google Cloud Storage uri (e.g. `gs://...`).

+The fields of the Nodes and Edges in the  model have specific purposes:

+- `source` -- a regex pattern used to match source data against the model, i.e.
+  it's used to determine which node or edge a record corresponds to.
+- `label_field` -- the source field name containing the node label or labels
+- `key_field` -- the source field name containing the unique node identifier
+  (NB: this currently must be a numeric field as of GDS 2.1.)
+- `type_field` -- the source field name containing the edge type
+- `source_field` -- the source field name containing the node identifier of the
+  origin of an edge.
+- `target_field` -- the source field name containing the node identifier of the
+  target of an edge.

+Other undocumented fields are supported, but not used as of yet.

-### Running a Flex Template Job
+## Running a Flex Template Job
 To run a job from a template without trudging through the Google Cloud web
-console, you can run `make run` and provide one or many of the following runtime
+console, you can either run the `pipeline.py` directly (invoking the Apache Beam
-options:

-> Note: parameters with `NEO4J_` prefix influence Neo4j features, not GCP.
+DirectRunner) or use `make run` to deploy a Google DataFlow job.

+Similar to `make build`, `make run` has some required and some optional
+parameters:

 #### Required Paramaters
 - `GRAPH_JSON` -- path (local or GCS) of the Graph data model json file
+- `MODE` -- 'gcs' or 'bigquery'
-- `GCS_NODES` -- GCS uri pattern to the parquet files representing nodes
+- `NODES` -- GCS uri pattern (if MODE=gcs) or comma-separated list of BigQuery
+  table names (if MODE=bigquery) for nodes.
-- `GCS_EDGES` -- GCS uri pattern to the parquet files representing edges
+- `EDGES` -- GCS uri pattern (if MODE=gcs) or comma-separated list of BigQuery
+  table names (if MODE=bigquery) for edges.
 - `REGION` -- GCP region to run the Dataflow job
+- `PROJECT` -- GCP project.
+Required if MODE=bigquery
+- `DATASET` -- BigQuery Dataset name.
+Required if MODE=bigquery

 #### Optional Parameters
 - `JOBNAME` -- name of the Dataflow job (default is based on timestamp)
-- `MAX_WORKERS` -- max number of workers to use at full scale (default: 4)
+- `MAX_WORKERS` -- max number of workers to use at full scale (default: 8)
+- `NUM_WORKERS` -- initial starting size of the worker pool (default: 4)
 - `NEO4J_PORT` -- TCP port for the Neo4j GDS Arrow Service (default: 8491)
 - `NE40J_TLS` -- Should we use TLS to connect to Neo4j? (default: True)
 - `NEO4J_USER` -- username of Neo4j account (default: neo4j)